Nouns

 The role of this object is for the special thematic argument to transitive verbs.
 The argument (the direct object) can be broken down into sub-types: a patient, a theme, or a stimulus.
 In English, this represents some of the senses of the word "to" and "into" (many English verbs don't rely on a preposition particle to introduce their direct object).

+You can provide a verb prepositionally without also providing a direct object NP.
+Simply start another preposition, use a connector to create a compound sentence, use a comma to end a clause or use a period to end a sentence.
 Not using this particle can have an impact on how base verb sentences are interpreted.
 Without providing a direct object, a base verb is interpreted as being intransitive or in an unthematic and generic manner (since no theme is being provided).
 That being said, sometimes it's easiest to just think of an implicit nı existing in the direct object slot.

 A patient is an entity that undergoes the action and changes state in some manner.
 A theme is an entiy that undergoes the action but doesn't change state.
 A stimulus is an entity that prompts or triggers the emotional or sensory action that is being described.
 These kinds of direct objects aren't separately marked because which kind of object is being specified can be determined from the verb that is being used.